OpenMW/openmw/docs/source/manuals/openmw-cs/tour.rst

 Right-click and select "View"

-Use mouse wheel to zoon in/out, and mouse plus WASD keys to navigate
+Use mouse wheel to zoom in/out, and mouse plus WASD keys to navigate

 Click on the small chest